Can Low Apgar Scores Be an Indication of Cerebral Palsy?

 What Is an Apgar Score?

-The Apgar score is a number, given to newborn babies by medical professionals, at one and five minutes of life.
+The Apgar score—developed in 1952 by Dr. Virginia Apgar—is a number, given to newborn babies by medical professionals, at one and five minutes of life.
 After assessing the newborn, a score between 0 and 10 will be assigned.
 This score reflects the baby’s well-being immediately after birth and while transitioning to life outside of mom.
 If a newborn has difficulty or needs help transitioning, Apgar scores may continue in five minute increments up to 20 minutes after birth.

 The Apgar score has five categories.
 Babies get a grade of 0, 1, or 2 in each category.
 The total of these is the final score.
 The categories are: